Reporting at the end of each financial year is a requirement for agencies as defined by the Financial Management Act 2006.

 - Print the report in-house ahead of tabling for Parliament.
 Subsequent external printing is a decision for the agency.

-- Deposit a copy of the report with the State Library of Western Australia as required by the Legal Deposit Act 2012 and Premier’s Circular 2021/14: Requirements for Western Australian Government Publications and Library Collections.
+- Deposit a copy of the final annual report with the State Library of Western Australia as required by the Legal Deposit Act 2012 and Premier’s Circular 2021/14: Requirements for Western Australian Government Publications and Library Collections.
 Digital copies should be deposited in PDF format using the National edeposit (NED) portal.
 Annual reports are deposited as serial publications.
 Depositing printed copies is not required.
 For enquiries, email the State Library of Western Australia.

 - Consider accessibility.
 Refer to the Western Australian Government’s Accessibility and Inclusivity Guidelines.